The Chapter 13 Plan & Confirmation Hearing

 Free Consultation · Affordable Payment Plans Possible · Call: (813) 699-4911

 Learn more about the advantages of Chapter 13 bankruptcy.
 Contact a Chapter 13 bankruptcy lawyer at The Golden Law Group to schedule a free initial consultation.
-Offices are conveniently located in Brandon and Bradenton, Florida.
+Offices are conveniently located in Brandon and Tampa, Florida.
 The firm represents clients in communities throughout Manatee County, Hillsborough County and Sarasota County, Florida.